lerna-lite/lerna-lite/README.md

 You want to see a project demo?
 Sure, you're looking at it 😉

-Yes indeed, this lib was originally created as an NPM Workspace and later changed to a [pnpm workspaces](https://pnpm.io/workspaces) for the sole purpose of demoing and testing its own code.
-All changelogs and published versions are created and published by the lib itself, how sweet is that?
-You will also find that Lerna-Lite project has its own [`lerna.json`](https://github.com/lerna-lite/lerna-lite/blob/main/lerna.json) config file to run properly (take a look to see how it works).
+Yes indeed, this project was originally created as an NPM Workspace and later migrated to a [pnpm workspaces](https://pnpm.io/workspaces) for the sole purpose of demoing and testing its own code.
+All changelogs and versions are created and published by the lib itself, how sweet is that?
+You can also see that Lerna-Lite project has its own [`lerna.json`](https://github.com/lerna-lite/lerna-lite/blob/main/lerna.json) config file as well to run properly (take a look to see how it works).

 ### See it in Action 🎦